Error-Proofing Check (Misalignment and Tilt Classification)

 -

-Center Point Y Offset: Outputs the Y-direction offset of the target-object center point relative to the template center point.
+Center Y offset: Outputs the offset of the target object center relative to the template center in the Y direction.

-After selecting relevant ports, the 2D Target Object Recognition step adds corresponding output ports in real time.
+After checking the relevant ports, the 2D Target Object Recognition Step will add the corresponding output ports in real time.